 Even with the best plan in the world, you're still going to have disagreements.
 That's just life.
 The secret is having a pre-agreed process for what to do when things get heated.
 When you feel a conversation starting to escalate, the best thing you can do is hit the pause button and shift from an emotional reaction to collaborative problem-solving.

-The process you see here—spotting your triggers, using self-care to calm down, and setting guidelines for how you'll react—is all about creating intentional space between what happens and how you respond to it.
+The process of spotting your triggers, using self-care to calm down, and setting guidelines for how you'll react is all about creating intentional space between what happens and how you respond to it.

 So, instead of getting sucked into the same old fight, try stating the issue from a neutral, child-focused angle.
 For example, instead of, "You're always late," you could try, "When pickups run late, it throws off the kids' evening routine.
 Can we brainstorm a way to make sure we're on time?"

 This simple switch keeps the focus squarely on the kids' well-being and opens the door to finding a solution together.
-For a deeper dive into improving these interactions, our guide on how to co-parent effectively has a lot more practical advice.
 At the end of the day, your communication playbook is a living document, one you create to protect your peace and build a stable foundation for your children.

 So, you've put in the work and set some clear boundaries.
 That's a huge step.
 But let's be realistic: even with the best intentions and the clearest agreements, those boundaries will be tested.